FAQ

 You have asked me to pay my entry fee and fishing fee at the same time – why?
 What if I am a season ticket holder?

 This is to save admin time and makes the whole payment process easier.
 The local organiser will NOT take any entry or fishing fees.
 These must all be paid when you enter on-line via the Angling Trust website payment system.
-The Q&NC will arrange for the fishing fees to be paid to the fishery.
+TEFF will arrange for the fishing fees to be paid to the fishery.

 If you are a season ticket* holder at one of the venues you will still be required to pay the full entry and fishing fee.
 It is your responsibility to re-claim your fishing fee from the fishery.

-*on Anglian Water fisheries you will be responsible for paying for your fishing permit – this can be done upto 10 days prior to the match.
+*At Anglian Water fisheries you will be responsible for paying for your fishing permit – this can be done upto 10 days prior to the match.
 When you enter a AW heat on the AT website you will be paying for your boat, entry fee and admin fee only.

-What happens to the entry fee, is it ring-fenced for the Loch-style Teams within AT?
+What happens to the entry fee, is it ring fenced for the Loch Style Teams within AT?

-The entry income is ring-fenced and used to support all our AT TEFF teams.
+The entry income is ring fenced and used to support all our AT TEFF teams.
 Every penny of revenue raised is reinvested in AT TEFF.

 Are the rules across all qualifiers going to be standardised?
 Will strict International Rules be applied?
 What about Brown Trout?

 On the whole TEFF tries to align its rules with those used in the International.
 However, the qualifiers will be fished to the rules published on the AT TEFF web site but there may be a few local changes dictated by the Fishery.
 Entrants should familiarise themselves with the fishery rules as well as local rules.
-This includes for out of bounds areas, sailing areas and other restrictions such as distances from bank anglers etc. You are strongly advised to keep well clear of these areas to be certain you do not fall foul of this rule.
-Changes / amendments to the rules will apply for 2023 – please ensure you read them again fully.

 When fishing to catch and release, what are the rules on flies?